Undergraduate Student Awards

 Transformational Learner Award

-The undergraduate social work student who thrived and grew in notable ways through the social work educational process.
+This award recognizes an undergraduate social work student who thrived and grew through their social work educational process, showing significant transformation throughout their journey.